australia/mobtranslate-server/README.md

 ##### Requirements

-- Transcripts pages 155 - 167 (All words starting with "Y")
+- Check out `./dictionaries/kuku_yalanji/dictionary.yaml` to see what hasn't been done yet
-- Your output should end up in one file called `dictionary.yaml`
+- Your work should end up in `./dictionaries/kuku_yalanji/dictionary.yaml`
 - It should be in alphabetical order
 - The word type should be saved correctly e.g. noun, verb, transitive-verb, adjective (full table below)
 - It should be valid YAML (you can check your syntax by pasting into here ->http://www.yamllint.com)
-- You have to use your better judgement when choosing a potential translations per word (I explain more below)
+- You have to use your better judgement when choosing potential translations per word (I explain more below)

 In short, one has to take the words, definitions and grammar from the PDF and transcribe them into the common data format YAML.
 The dictionary PDF can be a bit inconsistent so you will have to use a bit of common sense when transcribing.